b06601024/Coursera-IBM-Data-Analyst/Data Analysis with Python/Lab/README.md

 Week 3: Exploratory Data Analysis

-In this lesson, you have learned how to:

 - Describe Exploratory Data Analysis: By summarizing the main characteristics of the data and extracting valuable insights.